2020 Kaiser Permanente Medicare Part D formulary Kaiser Permanente and affiliated pharmacies

 Save time by ordering your prescription refills through one of the following ways:

-- Order online at kp.org.
-You’ll need to register one time for a secure account to use the website.
+- Order online under the Pharmacy section at kp.org.
+You'll need to sign on to your registered account.
+If you don't have an account yet, register for a secure account to use the service.

 - Call the phone number on the label of your medicine.